 Many options are available to fund your graduate education.
 The USC Financial Aid Office administers federal and private programs to assist you.
 For more information on applying for financial aid, please visit USC Financial Aid.

-Getting Started at the USC Davis School of Gerontology
+Getting Started at the USC Leonard Davis School of Gerontology

 As the world’s premier research and educational institution in the field of gerontology and aging sciences, the University of Southern California (USC) Leonard Davis School of Gerontology stands at the intersection of leading-edge science and its practical application, transforming scientific research into effective practice and pioneering solutions.